Db2-DTE-POC/wxddemo/docs/wxd-objectstore.md

 ![Browser](wxd-images/minio-bucket-1.png)

 You can see that we have two buckets used for the labs.
 We need to create a new bucket to use for our schema.
-Press the “Create Bucket +” option on the right side of the screen.
+Press the “Create Bucket +” option on the right side of the screen. **Note**: The size and contents of the existing buckets will be different on your system.

 ![Browser](wxd-images/minio-bucket-2.png)